metisova/pawsitive_choice/README.md

 ## Target Audience

-The Positive Choice app is primarily designed for mobile users, as its scanning abilities are limited by the quality of the device's camera.
+The Pawsitive Choice app is primarily designed for mobile users, as its scanning abilities are limited by the quality of the device's camera.

 ## Technologies Used

-The Positive Choice app is built using the following technologies:
+The Pawsitive Choice app is built using the following technologies:

 - React: A JavaScript library for building user interfaces.
 - React Router: A library for routing and navigation within the React application.